mahilab/Syntacts/tutorials/draw.md

 cmake --build . --config Release
 ```

-Allow the build process to complete (it may take a minute or two the first time around, as mahi-gui and Syntacts are built).
-If everything goes correctly, you should have an application `draw.exe` located in the build files.
+Allow the build process to complete (it may take a minute or two the first time, as mahi-gui and Syntacts are built).
+If everything goes correctly, you should have an application `draw.exe` located in the build output.
 Go ahead and run it.
 You should see a tall skinny window with nothing in it.

 ## Fleshing Out Our Application

 Now let's add some functionality to our program!
-First things first, we need to initialize a Syntacts Session and configure a Spatializer.
+First things first, we need to initialize a Syntacts [Session](https://www.syntacts.org/tutorials/cpp/#session) and configure a [Spatializer](https://www.syntacts.org/tutorials/cpp/#spatializers).
 We will add both of these as member variables of our `SyntactsDraw` class (denoted with `m_` prefix).
-A new member function `initialize` will configure them and create the Signal that we will play on the array (a simple 175 Hz sinewave):
+A new member function `initialize` will configure them and create the [Signal](https://www.syntacts.org/tutorials/cpp/#signals) that we will play on the array (a simple 175 Hz sine wave):

 ```cpp
 /// Syntacts Session